Jimmy Panetta: Abortion

-As of 2020, Panetta has a 100% rating from NARAL Pro-Choice America and a F rating from the Susan B. Anthony List for his abortion-related voting history.
-He opposed the overturning of Roe v.
+As of 2020, Panetta has a 100% rating from NARAL Pro-Choice America and a F grade from the Susan B. Anthony List for his abortion-related voting history.
+He opposed the 2022 overturning of Roe v.
 Wade.

 Big Tech

 In 2022, Panetta was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

 Personal life

 Panetta is the youngest of the three sons of Leon Panetta, the former United States Secretary of Defense.
 His wife, Carrie, is a judge on the Monterey County Superior Court.
 They have two daughters.